Logo Icon

 Conditions For Issue of Writ of Certiorari:

-• There must be a court, tribunal or authorised person having a legal right to act judicially.
+• A court, tribunal or authorised person must have a legal right to act judicially.

 • Such a court, tribunal, or officer must act or pass an order without jurisdiction or above judicial authority.